nathenbyford/MoWaTER/Data/Data_README.md

 # Data Folder

-In this folder we have all of our data.
-From our origional data file to our created data files we used for analysis.
-Also included in here we have all the scripts to get our data files from the original.
+The data is owned by Denver Water and is not openly available.
+Here we have the scripts used to merge the data and format it.